fabacab/awesome-lockpicking/README.md

 * [How to Make a Set of Lockpicks! (using street sweeper bristles)](https://www.instructables.com/id/How-to-Make-a-set-of-Lockpicks/) - Instructions for using discarded street sweeper bristles as material for dual-sided turning tools and picks.
 * [Making Tension Wrenches/Turning Tools From Old Windshield Wiper Blades](https://www.instructables.com/id/Making-Tension-WrenchesTurning-Tools-From-Old-Wind/) - Instructions for turning old windshield wipers into any of a variety of lock pick types and turning tool styles.
 * [Under Door Tool Kit Instructions](https://web.archive.org/web/20170719053154/http://enterthecore.net/files/CORE_Instructions-Under_Door.pdf) - Short guide to constructing an under-door ("lever opening"/"Mule") tool using material available at a typical hardware store.
+* [Lock Dice](http://schuylertowne.com/blog/lockpicking-with-dice) - In this dice-based locksport game, as a budding lock maker you have set out to test your designs against your peers.

 # How-to lockpicking guides